AbdunabiRamadan/coursevillain-app/README.md

 # CourseVillain

-This is the repository for the CourseVillain Windows and Mac application.
+This is the repository for the Windows and Mac application portion of CourseVillain.
+This portion loads the website and runs the automatic filling of the copyright infringement form.

 CourseVillain is a tool for professors and students at ERAU to use if they are running a course or are building a course.
 It does two things: